akadidas/Image_captioning/README.md

 # Image_captioning

 ## Project Overview
-In this project, i have created a neural network architecture to automatically generate captions from images.
+In this project, I have created a neural network architecture to automatically generate captions from images.

 After using the Microsoft Common Objects in COntext [MS COCO](http://cocodataset.org/#home "MS COCO") dataset to train your network, you will test your network on novel images!